SThompsonChicago/my-site/README.md

   ## Description

   This is my professional portfolio, which includes links to apps I've created, my resume and contact information.
-This is a Single Page Application, which I build using ReactJS.
-A link to the deployed application can be found here: https://sthompsonchicago.github.io/react-portfolio/.
-A link to the GitHub repo can be found here: https://github.com/SThompsonChicago/react-portfolio.
+It was created using the MERN stack.

   ## Table of Contents